General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- Which film was released in UK cinemas first – Lion King or Toy Story?
+- Which movie was launched in UK cinemas first – Lion King or Toy Story?

-- Christian Bale made his voice-acting debut in which animated Disney film?
+- Christian Bale made his voice-acting debut during which animated Disney movie?

-- Pedro Pascal stars as the lead character in which original Disney+ series?
+- Pedro Pascal stars because the lead character during which unique Disney+ sequence?

 Answers